Skip to main content

 The Oklahoma Department of Corrections Medical Services Unit is committed to providing clinically appropriate, medically necessary, professional, efficient, and humane medical and dental care for offender patients.

-Generic and clinically-appropriate medications are prescribed.
-Medications are provided by an outside pharmacy vendor at low cost, resulting in efficient medication cost control.
+Generic and clinically appropriate medications are prescribed.
+Medications are provided by an outside pharmacy vendor at a low cost, resulting in efficient medication cost control.
 A pharmacy and therapeutics committee composed of ODOC clinicians and pharmacist monitors prescribing practices for cost efficiency and quality of care.

 An internal ODOC utilization and review committee composed of ODOC physicians and staff monitors for efficient use of internal and external resources; including hospital days, emergency room visits, laboratory tests, and specialty care.
 All inmate patient deaths are reviewed internally by ODOC physicians’ mortality peer review and are also reviewed externally.